-1 All definitions adapted from the International Organisation for Migration's (IOM) Glossary on migration, unless specifically stated otherwise.
+&lt;sup>1 All definitions adapted from the IOM's Glossary on Migration, unless specifically stated otherwise.

-2 COM(2011) 743 final of 18 November 2011, 'The global approach to migration and mobility'.
+&lt;sup>2 COM(2011) 743 final of 18 November 2011 'The Global Approach to Migration and Mobility'.

-Glossary 06

-Readmission agreement: An agreement which addresses procedures for a state to return foreigners or stateless persons in an irregular situation to their home country or a third country through which they passed en route to the country seeking to return them.

-Refugee: Refugees are individuals who, owing to a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion, are outside the country of their nationality and are unable or, owing to that fear, unwilling to avail themselves of the protection of that country.

-Reintegration: Reinclusion or reincorporation of a person into a group, e.g. the process of a migrant rejoining society in his/her country of origin.

-Return: Refers broadly to the act or process of going back, either within the territorial boundaries of a country or, once all legal avenues to stay in an EU Member State have been exhausted, from a host country to the country of origin or transit, as in the case of refugees, asylum seekers and qualified nationals.

-Executive summary
+Project results In order to measure the results of a project, the following aspects need to be defined: (a) clear operational objectives (e.g. access to electricity for all households in a given village); (b) input and output indicators for evaluating the quantity, quality and provision time of the services, goods or work provided by the project (e.g. the purchase and installation of 200 electricity poles and 4 000 metres of line); (c) baseline and target values (e.g. where there are already 500 poles and 10 000 metres of line, the aim is to achieve 700 poles and 14 000 metres of line); (d) result indicators measuring the effects of project implementation and describing the achievement of an objective (e.g. all 200 households now have access to electricity).
+Here too, baseline and target values may be specified (e.g. an increase from 150 to 200 households served).
+Readmission agreement An agreement which addresses procedures for a state to return foreigners or stateless persons in an irregular situation to their home country or a third country through which they passed en route to the country seeking to return them.
+Refugee Refugees are individuals who, owing to a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion, are outside the country of their nationality and are unable or, owing to that fear, unwilling to avail themselves of the protection of that country.
+Reintegration Reinclusion or reincorporation of a person into a group, e.g. the process of a migrant rejoining society in his/her country of origin.
+Return Refers broadly to the act or process of going back, either within the territorial boundaries of a country or, once all legal avenues to stay in an EU Member State have been exhausted, from a host country to the country of origin or transit, as in the case of refugees, asylum- seekers and qualified nationals.

+EXECUTIVE SUMMARY

-The external dimension of the EU's common migration policy aims to promote effective management of migration flows in partnership with countries of origin and transit.
-This report deals with the two main financing instruments in 6 out of the 11 Southern Mediterranean and Eastern Partnership countries, the thematic programme for migration and asylum (TPMA), and the European Neighbourhood and Partnership Instrument (ENPI), both established for the 2007-2013 period.
+I. The external dimension of the EU's common migration policy aims to promote effective management of migration flows in partnership with countries of origin and transit.
+This report deals with the two main financing instruments in 6 out of the 11 Southern Mediterranean and Eastern Partnership countries, the Thematic Programme for Migration and Asylum (TPMA), and the European Neighbourhood and Partnership Instrument (ENPI), both established for the 2007-2013 period.
 The audit does not cover the developments in migration after 2014 nor the EU's reaction to the current refugee crisis.

+II.
 The EU's external migration spending was governed by a wide range of general objectives.
 The total amount of expenditure charged to the EU budget could not be established in the course of the audit, nor was it clear whether expenditure had been directed in line with the intended geographical and thematic priorities.